jagcang/WeatherApp/README.md

 # WeatherApp
-Application that extracts weather data from database for a specific location
+Java application that extracts weather data from database for a specific location.